t3dotgg/next-auth-v4-prisma-demo/README.md

 ## Notes

-If you decide to install the same packages you see here and replicate this on your own, look out for this bug when you intall the beta versions of next-auth v4: https://github.com/nextauthjs/next-auth/issues/2675
+If you would like to install the same packages here and replicate this on your own, look out for this bug when you intall the beta versions of next-auth v4: https://github.com/nextauthjs/next-auth/issues/2675

 It should be resolved very soon.
 Will try to update this when it is :)